 - Introducing a fish species that isn't already found in a body of water may affect the fishery's entire ecosystem.
 Good fishing can deteriorate quickly for fish that lived in the water before the illegal stocking occurred. - Sometimes, the only way to remove illegally introduced fish is to kill all of the fish in a body of water and start over again with new fish.
-Treatments to kill fish can be extremely expensive, sometimes costing millions of dollars.
-The money the Division has to spend on the treatment could be used to improve fishing in other areas and to raise more fish in state hatcheries. - After a treatment project happens, it takes a few years before fishing is good again at the water that was treated.
-Anglers who enjoyed fishing at that water will have to go elsewhere for a few years. - Illegal fish stocking can hurt threatened and endangered fish in the state. - Those who own businesses near an affected body of water can lose revenue.
+Treatments to kill fish can be extremely expensive.
+In recent decades, the Division has spent more than \$4 million to treat Strawberry Reservoir, Scofield Reservoir, Panguitch Lake and other fisheries.
+The money spent on the treatments could have been used to improve fishing in other areas and to raise more fish in state hatcheries.
+After a treatment project happens, it takes a few years before fishing is good again at the water that was treated.
+Anglers who elsewhere for a few years.